Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: Neural Representations and Representational drift

+where the exponential prefactor is due to decorrelation of the readout weights from their learned values at time $t_0$, resulting in an overall decay of the predictor to zero and chance level performance.
+The effect of decorrelation in the hidden layer weights is represented in the time-dependence of the kernel (see below).

-The above alignment scenario requires an ongoing learning signal acting on the weights.
-To highlight the importance of this signal, we consider an alternative scenario where the readout weights are frozen at some time (denoted as $t_{0}$) after achieving low training error while the weights of the hidden layers $\mathcal{W}_{t}$ continue to drift randomly without an external learning signal.
-We will denote the output of the network in this scenario as $f_{\text{drift}}\left({\bf x},t,t_{0}\right)$.
-Our formalism allows for computation of the mean of $f_{\text{drift}}\left({\bf x},t,t_{0}\right)$ (see SI Sec.\ref{subsec:details-rep-drift} for details).
-We present here the results for large $t_0$, i.e. after the learning has finished.
+We next consider an alternative scenario where the readout weights are frozen at their learned values at $t_{0}$ while the weights of the hidden layers ${\bf W}({t})$ continue to drift without an external learning signal.
+We denote the output of the network in this scenario as $f_{\text{drift}}\left(t,t_{0},{\bf x}\right)$.
+Our theory predicts that the mean of $f_{\text{drift}}\left({\bf x},t,t_{0}\right)$ (see SI Sec.\ref{subsec:details-rep-drift} for details) is given by